-Palangan Village in Kordestan
+Palangan Village in Kurdestan

 Esfahak Village in Tabas Desert

 Welcome to a desert oasis.
 Walk along with the adobe houses of this old village.
 After an earthquake in the late 70s, the residents abandoned it.
-Thus, the village remained intact since then.
+Thus, the village has remained intact since then.
 But now the local people have changed it to a touristy site.
 There, you can enjoy a traditional ecolodge and an observatory there.

 Khaled Nabi Cemetery in Golestan

-Marlik hills in Gilan
+Marlik Hills in Gilan

-Takht-e Soleyman in Zanjan (UNESCO World Heritage)
+Takht-e Soleyman in Zanjan (UNESCO World Heritage Site)

 Alamut Castle in Qazvin

-Sar Yazd Fortress in Yazd
+Saryazd Fortress in Yazd

 It can be called one of the oldest safe-boxes in the world.
 It dates back to the 3rd century AD.
 At the time of the enemy raid, residents of this adobe city used to shelter and hide their valuable things there.
-The fortress is located in a vast surrounding with a beautiful view.
+The fortress is located in a vast surroundings with a beautiful view.